sfc-gh-mrojas/notebook_args_samples/README.md

 ## Features

-- **Parameter Passing in Notebooks**: Demonstrates how to pass parameters to Snowflake notebooks by name for easy reference and reduced positional errors.
+- **Parameter Passing in Notebooks**: Demonstrates how to pass parameters to Snowflake notebooks by positition.
 - **Centralized Notebook Execution**: Shows how to use one or a few parameterized notebooks to run different data flows, eliminating the need to create a task per notebook.
 - **Multiple Task Configurations**: Defines two tasks with different parameter configurations, each executing the same notebook, to illustrate flexible data engineering setups.